-The current EEO-1 Report requires company employment data to be categorized by race, ethnicity, gender and job category.
+The EEO-1 form is a compliance survey that requires employers to categorize employment data by race/ethnicity, gender and job category.

 Who is Required to File the Updated EEO-1 Report?

 Private employers, including federal contractors with 100 or more employees, are required to submit pay data (also known as Component 2 data).

 The current EEO-1 Report requires employers to categorize company employment data by race, ethnicity, gender and job category.
 With the new ruling, employers are required to report wage information from Box 1 of the W-2 form and total hours worked for all employees by race, gender and ethnicity within 12 proposed pay bands.